Heinz Eric Krestel, MD

 - European Epilepsy Congress 2022 Forum, Title: "Real-time processing of brain biosignals; applied to epileptiform discharges, behavior, and cognition" Chair: Heinz Krestel (Switzerland) State of the art of machine learning algorithms for real-time biosignal processing, advantages, disadvantages, potential applications - Speaker: Diyuan Lu (Germany);Brain-computer interfaces and its latencies - Speaker: Heinz Krestel (Switzerland);Detection of transient cognitive impairment in dementia evaluation - Speaker: Justina Rackauskaite (Switzerland); Detection of transient cognitive impairment in fitness-to-drive evaluation - Speaker: Heinz Krestel (Switzerland)

-- Krestel H, Schreier D, Sakiri E, von Allmen A, Abukhadra Y, Nirkko A, Steinlin M, Rosenow F, Markhus R, Jagella C, Mathis J, Blumenfeld H. Predictive power of interictal epileptiform discharges in fitness-to-drive evaluation.
-Neurology 2023, in press.
+- Krestel H, Schreier DR, Sakiri E, von Allmen A, Abukhadra Y, Nirkko A, Steinlin M, Rosenow F, Markhus R, Schneider G, Jagella C, Mathis J, Blumenfeld H. Predictive Power of Interictal Epileptiform Discharges in Fitness-to-Drive Evaluation.
+Neurology.
+2023

 Academic Achievements & Community Involvement